pyOpenSci/python-package-guide/package-structure-code/code-style-linting-format.md

 - Black defaults to a line length of 88 (79 + 10%) rather than the 79 character `PEP 8` specification.
 However, line length is a setting can be manually overwritten in your Black configuration.
 - Black and Blue will not adjust line length in your comments or docstrings.
-- Neither tool will review and fix import order (you need _isort_ to do that - see below).
+- Neither tool will review and fix import order (you need _isort_ or _ruff_ to do that - see below).

 Blue addresses a few format decisions in Black that some maintainers do not like.
 [You can compare the differences here](https://blue.readthedocs.io/en/latest/#so-what-s-different) and decide which tool you prefer!